larscwallin/ExtractElements/README.md

 UPDATE 130801
 * Made some fixes to the SVG output to make it cross browser friendly.
 Fixes include the addition of the "preserveAspectRatio" attribute to the SVG tag.
+* Base64 outputs sass variable list (will soon be optional of course).

 UPDATE 130513
 * Added a clean up option using the scour.py extension.